Alpha Suffrage Club: Historical context

 1913, the year in which the club was founded, was a time still rife with Jim Crow laws and casual discrimination.
-Black women were subservient to men and other White women and denied education and social mobility.
+Black women were subservient to men and other white women and denied education and social mobility.
 They were also confined to social expectations such as taking on domestic responsibilities and working on the farms if necessary.
-They were also unprotected by laws even when they were abused and rape by men.
+They were also unprotected by laws even when they were abused and raped by men.
 Lynching was also common and they denied African American women any chance to prove their innocence from false claims.
 This fueled the movement founded by Ida B. Wells-Barnett.

 Wells declared that an inherent problem to black women was that they were overall less invested in gaining the vote because the men and churches of their communities had not supported it.
 Once they did receive the right to vote, "nobody had attempted to instruct them in voting".
 The Alpha Suffrage Club attempted to amend this through means like canvassing neighborhoods and registering black women to vote.

 African American women as a whole were stretched between civil rights movements: black men who had already gained the right to vote wanted them to stop focusing on suffrage and concentrate their efforts on issues surrounding race, while white suffragettes wanted the opposite.
 Neither group considered that black women's lives were affected by both their sex and their race.